Pike Fold, Blackley, Manchester

 Why is it so far from the road?
 Why is it up on a raised area of land overlooking everything?
 And why is it hidden by trees and serelict buildings?

 On entering the building it is obvious this was no toilet.
 There is no sign of any plumbing and the corridor runs down the back of the building linking up both entrances.
 Plus each of the "rooms" off the corridor have very small "windows", which on closer inspection have angled bricks like arrow slits in a castle.
+Loopholes?

 There are four main chambers.
 Two chambers have the "arrow slits" pointing one way, in the other two rooms they point the other way.
-So this is a defensive building, built for soldiers (the Home Guard?) to defend the road against enemy troops.
+So is this a defensive building, built for soldiers (the Home Guard?) to defend the road against enemy troops.